The harmful effects of sugar are among the few things that most health experts agree upon.

 Glucose is an incredibly important molecule.
-It is found in many healthy foods, such as fruits and vegetables — and your body even produces it to make sure that you always have enough.
+It’s found in many healthy foods, such as fruits and vegetables, and your body even produces it to make sure that you always have enough.

-In fact, every living cell on the planet harbors glucose because this molecule is vital to life.
+In fact, all living cells harbor glucose because this molecule is vital to life.

 Consuming excess added fructose can wreak havoc on your metabolic health and may contribute to insulin resistance, metabolic syndrome, heart disease, and type 2 diabetes (

 This is because your liver gets overloaded and starts turning the fructose into fat, which raises blood triglycerides.
-Many researchers believe that some of this fat can lodge in your liver and cause fatty liver disease (11, 12, 13).
+Many researchers believe that some of this fat can become lodged in your liver and cause fatty liver disease (11, 12, 13).

 What’s more, high fructose intake can increase your levels of LDL (bad) cholesterol and oxidized LDL.
 It may also cause belly fat accumulation (

-Keep in mind that agave nectar is about 85% fructose — much higher than plain sugar (17).
+Keep in mind that agave nectar is about 85% fructose — a much higher percentage than that of plain sugar (17).

 None of this applies to whole fruits, which are loaded with fiber and make you feel full quickly.
 Your body is well equipped to handle the small amounts of fructose found in fruit.

-Summary Because agave syrup is much higher in fructose than plain sugar, it has a higher potential for causing adverse health effects, such as increased belly fat and fatty liver disease.
+Because agave syrup is much higher in fructose than plain sugar, it has greater potential to cause adverse health effects, such as increased belly fat and fatty liver disease.

 If you must add extra sweetness to your diet, agave nectar is likely not the way to go.

-In fact, agave nectar may be the least healthy sweetener in the world.
-It makes regular sugar look healthy in comparison — which is really saying something.
+In fact, agave nectar may be the least healthy sweetener in the world, making regular sugar look healthy in comparison.